BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 24/12/2023
 ---
 Another well-organized day 😉.
 We just didn't calculate how long it takes to make chocolate nuts and that's why I didn't go to the youth meeting.
 Today is Christmas Eve 🎁 - we go to the morning service and then we'will be hosted by Kuba and Kasia 🙂🍴!

+25/12/2023
+---
+You could say that we have started Christmas :).
+We spent most of the day at Kuba and Kasia's.
+Today at 5:30 a.m. we got up to prepare our dinner - today we cook and serve 😀.
+We're going to the service in a moment, and then we'll have dinner together.
+And there is a plan to go to Gancarze in the evening, after our guests leave :).

+26/12/2023
+---
+The first day of Christmas is behind us.
+We invited the sisters from the church for dinner, and in the evening we went to Gancarze.
+And at night we were walking with Dominika - she told us about her situation.

+27/12/2023
+---
+The second day of Christmas has passed.
+Today we had dinner and the whole afternoon at my parents' house upstairs :).
+I'm not planning anything today - we'll see what happens.

+28/12/2023
+---
+Yesterday evening we had guests - Rybacy.
+I ran in the morning, then I worked all day long.
+Today I'm going to take a walk, then work and service in the evening :).

+29/12/2023
+---
+Yesterday we were at the evening service and my wife and I had a bit of an argument.
+Today, work + Kubernetes course.

+30/12/2023
+---
+Yesterday I was writing my annual summary and I was thinking about my goals for the next year.
+In addition, I worked during the day and cleaned the house in the evening 🏠.
+Today I would like to go for a run, then go to the construction site and tidy up there, and at the end of the day there is a youth meeting and I'm there 🙂.

+31/12/2023
+---
+It's the last day of this year 🎊.
+Yesterday I managed to execute my plan.
+I ran in the morning and then we went shopping and cleaned up at the construction site.
+In the evening we attended a youth meeting.
+Today the plan is to attend both services and in the evening we are organizing a New Year's Eve party for several people from our youth :).